[Advaita-l] Fwd: Why only jagat is mithya and jeeva is brahman !!??

 paraphrasing, not due to Subbu ji.

-one wonder how mAyavAdins conceive asat-vilaxaNatvaM when they define
+wonder how mAyavAdins conceive asat-vilaxaNatvaM when they define mithya as

-mithya as asat-lilaxaNa along with sad-vilaxaNa.
-Unless you know what is
+asat-lilaxaNa along with sad-vilaxaNa.
+Unless you know what is asat, then

-asat, then only you can say given thing is "other than" sat.
-But itself is
+only you can say given thing is "other than" sat.
+But itself is used as

 asat.
 You have defined these as sarva dEsha kAla asat and distinguished